rabbah/nimbella-cli/api.md

-    githubPath?: string              // The original github path specified, if deploying from github owClient?: Client                // The openwhisk client for deploying actions and packages bucketClient?: Bucket            // The gcloud storage client for deploying to a bucket versions?: VersionEntry          // The VersionEntry for credentials.namespace on the selected API host if available }
+    githubPath?: string              // The original github path specified, if deploying from github owClient?: Client                // The openwhisk client for deploying actions and packages bucketClient?: Bucket            // The gcloud storage client for deploying to a bucket includer?: Includer              // The 'includer' for deciding which packages, actions, web are included in the deploy reader?: ProjectReader           // The project reader to use versions?: VersionEntry          // The VersionEntry for credentials.namespace on the selected API host if available feedback?: Feedback              // The object to use for immediate communication to the user (e.g. for warnings and progress reports)
+}
 ```